YOU MAY BE ENTITLED TO COMPENSATION FOR YOUR HEAD-ON CAR ACCIDENT

 If you have been injured in a head-on collision, you have legal rights that must be protected.
 The experienced auto accident lawyers at Arash Law have decades of experience and have collected over 200 million dollars for clients across the state.
 We serve clients in San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks, and throughout California.

 We fight hard to protect our clients’ legal rights so they can focus on recovering from their injuries.
 Call (888) 488-1391 or contact us online to schedule your free consultation.
-Don’t delay – the sooner you have an experienced car accident attorney fighting on your side, the better protected your legal rights will be.
+Don’t delay – the sooner you have an experienced California car accident lawyer fighting on your side, the better protected your legal rights will be.